ansshuman/silversurfer/README.md

 # silversurfer
 A store for programs that I went out looking for on the web, and couldn't find any substantial help (couldn't find a source to copy 🙃).
-The repo exists to make life easier for software developers who are on quest for a similar code...
+The repo exists to make life easier for software developers who are on quest for similar software...

 Currently the repo hosts only one program, written in Java: src/com.silversurfer.time.util.TimeSurfer is a helper abstract class that one can extend to modify as per ones need.